jeropaul/printrbot_simple/README.md

 # Printrbot Simple Metal
 I purchased this printer in 2015 with the heated bed option.

-Notes: Aluminium heated bed has quite a few high and low spots > 2 hundreds of a mm out.
+Notes: Aluminium heated bed has quite a few high and low spots > 2 tenths of a mm out.
 So I print first layer at 0.3 of a mm.

 ## Board